-- 1. Premiums are calculated on a monthly basis.
-In the month of the enrollment, the full-month premium is required to be paid, and the payment of premium is exempt from the month of the withdrawal. - 2.
-In the month of enrollment, if there is no withdrawal (transfer) record, then the full-month premium of the insured is counted at the organization (employer) of enrollment. - 3.
-Regardless of whether the enrollment and transfer take place in the same month, except where those applicants with their insurance transferred on the very last day of the month, the premium is not required to be counted at the original insurance registration organization (employer) during the month when the transfer is applied. - 4.
+- Premiums are calculated on a monthly basis.
+Therefore, the month you join the program, regardless of which day you enroll, the National Health Insurance Administration will collect a full month's premium from you. - For the month you transfer your insurance status (except for those persons transferring on the last day of the month), the insurance premium will be counted at new insurance registration organization (employer). - 3.
 If you transfer your insurance status on the last day of the month, you still have to pay your insurance premium for the month through your original insurance registration organization (employer) because the effective day of transferring one's status is the first day of following month.
 Therefore, unless the original insurance registration organization (employer) noted that you did not receive a full month's pay for the month of the transfer, the effective day will still be the first day of the following month.
 For example, if you transfer to a new employer on November 30, it will only take effect on December 1, so you still have to pay your premium for the month of November through your original employer.